Table of contents

-Also known as feline infectious enteritis, cat plague, feline distemper and feline ataxia, feline panleukopenia is a severe and highly infectious disease caused by a virus from the Parvovirus family.
+Also known as feline infectious enteritis, cat plague, feline distemper and feline parvo, feline panleukopenia (FP) is a severe and highly infectious disease caused by the feline parvovirus.

 It has a high mortality rate of 25% - 70%.
-The name panleukopenia is derived from the very low white blood cell count in infected cats.
+The name panleukopenia is derived from the very low white blood cell count which occurs in infected cats.

 Feline panleukopenia virus is extremely hardy, it can withstand heating (56 C for 30 minutes) and many disinfectants.
 It can survive in the environment for months or years.